vsavkin/dci-in-ruby.github.com/technical_overview.md

 ### Interaction

-There are some pretty complicated interactions between Validator, Bidder, Biddable, Request, and Listener inside the context.
+There are some pretty complicated interactions between a validator, bidder, biddable, request, and listener inside the context.
 The following diagram shows how the use case gets executed:

 ![Bidding (Context)](assets/images/bidding_2.png)

 ### Notes

 * The use case isn't aware of the controller.
 The use case expects to be given an object (Listener) that it can notify about a success or failure.
-The controller is just playing the role of Listener.
+The controller is just playing the role of a listener.

-* Validator and Biddable are two control centers in this use case.
+* The Validator and Biddable roles are two control centers in this use case.

 <h2 class="block">Persistence</h2>

 We didn't set out to decouple persistence from the domain logic.
 There are many ways to do it, but almost nobody does it in the Rails community.
 So we didn't want to confuse the reader by mixing such techniques with DCI.
-That is to say, we decoupled the contexts from ActiveRecord.
-Which allows you to swap a persistence framework or even completely decouple persistence without changing the contexts.
-To do it we had to wrap all AR methods and exceptions.
+But even so, we decoupled the contexts from ActiveRecord.
+Which allows us, if I have such a need, to swap a persistence framework or even completely decouple persistence without changing the contexts.
+To do it we had to wrap up all AR methods and exceptions.

 	  def self.make attrs
 	    create! attrs.merge(status: PENDING)